Fragie11/Tic-Tac-Toe-Game/README.md

 Technologies Used:

 Python: The core programming language used for game logic.

 Tkinter: Python's standard GUI (Graphical User Interface) library for creating the game's interface.
-Git: Version control system for managing project files.
-GitHub: Hosting platform for sharing the code and collaborating with others.

 Feel free to explore, modify, and enhance the game according to your preferences.
 Enjoy playing Tic-Tac-Toe!